nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 boundaries and assumptions.
 I tried my best to make them clear both in the source code and in the documentation.

-This is not a formal research project so although I seek to back design choices with sound arguments and I may sometimes cite open standards or someone else's research, no effort is made to formally prove hypotheses beyond an intuitive explanation.
+This is not a formal research project so although I seek to back design choices with sound arguments and I may sometimes cite open standards or someone else's research, no effort was made to formally prove hypotheses beyond an intuitive explanation.

 ## Introduction